-We will cause Xponential Holdings LLC to use the proceeds from the issuance of the LLC Units and Preferred Units to us (i) to repay approximately \$125.5 million of outstanding borrowings under our Term Loan, including prepayment penalties, (ii) to pay approximately \$8.7 million in contingent consideration liabilities related to the CycleBar acquisition, including accrued interest, (iii) to pay fees and expenses of approximately \$6.7 million in connection with this offering and the Reorganization Transactions, (iv) to pay approximately \$20.5 million in the Class A-5 Unit Redemption for the Class A-5 Units redeemed from certain of the Continuing Pre-IPO Members, including affiliates of Anthony Geisler, our Chief Executive Officer and (v) \$9.3 million for working capital.
+We will cause Xponential Holdings LLC to use the proceeds from the issuance of the LLC Units and Preferred Units to us (i) to repay approximately \$115.4 million of outstanding borrowings under our Term Loan, including prepayment penalties, (ii) to pay fees and expenses of approximately \$6.7 million in connection with this offering and the Reorganization Transactions, (iii) to pay approximately \$20.5 million in the Class A-5 Unit Redemption for the Class A-5 Units redeemed from certain of the Continuing Pre-IPO Members, including affiliates of Anthony Geisler, our Chief Executive Officer and (iv) \$3.5 million for working capital.

-We estimate that the offering expenses (other than the underwriting discounts and commissions) will be approximately \$7.6 million, a portion of which have been previously paid.
+We estimate that the offering expenses (other than the underwriting discounts and commissions) will be approximately \$7.6 million, a portion of which has been previously paid.
 All of such offering expenses will be paid for by Xponential Holdings LLC.
 See "Use of Proceeds."

 Under the Amended LLC Agreement, holders of LLC Units (other than us) will have the right, from and after the completion of this offering (subject to the terms of the Amended LLC Agreement), to require Xponential Holdings LLC to redeem all or a portion of their LLC Units for, at our election, newly-issued shares of Class A common stock on a one-for-one basis or a cash payment determined in accordance with the terms of the Amended LLC Agreement.
 Additionally, in the event of a redemption request from a holder of LLC Units, we may, at our option, effect a direct exchange of cash or Class A common stock for LLC Units in lieu of such a redemption.
-Shares of Class B common stock will be cancelled on a one-for-one basis if we, following a redemption request from a holder of LLC
+Shares of Class B common stock will be cancelled on a one-for-one basis if we, following a redemption request from a holder of LLC Units, redeem or exchange LLC Units of such holder pursuant to the terms of the Amended LLC Agreement.
+See "Certain Relationships and Related Party Transactions-Amended LLC Agreement."